-Made in a sheet pan, this no yeast cinnamon roll recipe is easy to make at home.
-They'll satisfy your cravings for those huge and fluffy rolls you find at the best bakeries.
+Made in a sheet pan, this easy cinnamon roll recipe is easy to make at home.
+They’ll satisfy your cravings for those huge and fluffy rolls you find at the best bakeries.

-The first thing you should know about no-yeast cinnamon rolls is that there's a huge advantage to making these cinnamon rolls instead of the traditional yeast rolls you're used to.
+The first thing you should know about no-yeast cinnamon rolls is that there’s a huge advantage to making them instead of the traditional yeast recipe you’re used to.

 This recipe will save you hours of time and eliminate the stress that comes with making yeast doughs.
-It also skips the messy (and sometimes intimidating) step of rolling and slicing the dough into rolls.
+It also skips the messy (and sometimes intimidating) step of rolling and slicing the dough into those spiraled discs.

-What do you trade when you make these no-yeast cinnamon rolls instead of a recipe with yeast?
+What do you trade when you make these particular rolls instead of a recipe with yeast?
 The yeasty flavor and texture.
-But you'll be amazed at how delicious this dough is, even without the yeast!
+But you’ll be amazed at how delicious this dough is!

-You'll start with a layer of dough, add on a layer of that delicious cinnamon, brown sugar and butter filling, and top it all with an amazing cream cheese icing.
+You’ll start with a layer of dough, add on a layer of that delicious spiced brown sugar and butter filling, and top it all with an amazing cream cheese icing.

-Freezing these cinnamon rolls is even easier than making them!
+Freezing this treat is even easier than making them!
 I love freezing them because you can make a double batch and then pull just a few out of the freezer when you want a delicious treat.

-The easiest way to freeze your rolls is to cut them into squares while they're still on the parchment paper in the pan.
+The easiest way to freeze them is to cut them into squares while they’re still on the parchment paper in the pan.
 Cover with saran wrap and put the whole sheet pan in the freezer.

-Once the sheet pan cinnamon rolls are fully frozen, remove them from the pan and slide them into gallon size ziploc freezer bags.
+Once the treats are fully frozen, remove them from the pan and slide them into gallon size ziploc freezer bags.
 If you stack them in the bags just separate them with parchment.
 If I do this I reuse the parchment I baked the bars on.

 Easy No Yeast Cinnamon Rolls Recipe

-These sheet pan cinnamon rolls will give you all the flavors of traditional cinnamon rolls with far less work!
-Preparing the rolls for baking will take minutes instead of hours.
+These sheet pan cinnamon rolls will give you all the flavors of the traditional bakery buns with far less work!
+Preparing the dough for baking will take minutes instead of hours.

-Here are some items that will help you bake the best and easiest cinnamon rolls:
+Here are some items that will help you and make baking easier than ever:

 It looks like there are a lot of ingredients here, but don’t let it intimidate you.
 The list had to be broken down into three sections, and I promise you – each step is very easy.